An Empirical Study of Many-Shot In-Context Learning for Machine Translation of Low-Resource Languages: Experimental Setup

 \section{Experimental Setup}

-\subsection{Focus Languages}
+\textbf{Focus Languages}

-We focus on ten extremely low-resource languages that were recently added to FLORES+ or extended from FLORES-200~\citep{nllb-24}, including four Nigerian languages (Anaang, Efik, Ibibio, and Oro), Sudanese Arabic, Emakhuwa, Ladin, Mauritian Creole, Tamazight, and Quechua.
-While Tamazight and Quechua were originally part of FLORES-200, Tamazight has since been improved by the respective community.
+We focus on ten extremely low-resource languages that were recently added to FLORES+ or extended from FLORES-200~\citep{nllb-24}, including four Nigerian languages (Anaang, Efik, Ibibio, and Oro), Sudanese Arabic, Emakhuwa, Ladin, Mauritian Creole, Tamazight, and Quechua\footnote{While Tamazight and Quechua were originally part of FLORES-200, Tamazight is improved by the community.}.
 Eight languages use the Latin script; the exceptions are Tamazight (Tifinagh) and Sudanese Arabic (Arabic script). \autoref{app:languages} provides more details.